syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-sections.md

 ---
-title: Working with sections in PowerPoint Presentation
+title: Working with sections in PowerPoint Presentation |Syncfusion|
 description: Working with sections in PowerPoint Presentation
 platform: file-formats
 control: Presentation